dylan-wolf/odin-landing-page/README.md

 # odin-landing-page
-Recreation of Odin Landing Page
+This project is a recreation of Odin Landing Page.